topliceanu/connect-b2g/README.md

 Any website can be installed as an app on B2G but it needs to provide a manifest file.

-This is a text file containing a json document.
+The manifest is a text file containing a json document.
 It can have any name but must have the extension `.webapp`.

 It will be requested from the webroot by the client device, much like a favicon.

 	Example: http://domain.com/manifest.webapp

+To find out more about creating Boot to Gecko Apps go to the [Mozilla Developer Network](https://developer.mozilla.org/en/Apps)

 This simple connect middleware delivers the mainfest from a given file path.

-To find out more about creating Boot to Gecko Apps go to the [Mozilla Developer Network](https://developer.mozilla.org/en/Apps)

-This middleware does not enforce the manifest schema or format.
-Read about these [here](https://developer.mozilla.org/en/Apps/Manifest).
+This middleware does not enforce the manifest schema, format or content.
+Read about these topics [here](https://developer.mozilla.org/en/Apps/Manifest).

 Usage
 -----